-NOTE: In recognition of the extraordinary circumstances surrounding the COVID-19 public health pandemic, the ADA Coordinator’s Office may be able to provide central support for events that are unforeseeably moved online, that are not otherwise supported by existing revenue, and that are central to the ongoing mission of the university.
-Requests for this support can be addressed in the Equally Effective Access Accommodation Plan (EEAP) area of the exception.
+The ADA Coordinator’s Office may be able to provide central support for events that are unforeseeably moved online, that are not otherwise supported by existing revenue, and that are central to the ongoing mission of the university.
+Requests for this support can be addressed to the Digital Accessibility Center.

 Please include the following statement on all event communications, forms, etc.

 This event will be presented with automated closed captions.
 If you require an accommodation such as live captioning to participate in this event, please contact [event organizer name and email].
 Requests made two weeks before the event will generally allow us to provide seamless access, but the University will make every effort to meet requests made after this date.

 A time frame of 2 weeks (from the first advertisement) is usually sufficient to allow users to request captioning for an event.
 This is not to be confused by the 2 weeks given in the accommodation statement.
 That refers to the minimum time before an event to secure captioning.

 In total, this means you should begin advertising your event 4 weeks before its scheduled date.

 A formal exception can be filed via the ADA Office's Exception Tracker.

 Because the form was originally designed for software exception requests, and not events, it can be confusing.
 We've created an example for a typical webinar below you can follow to create your exception.

 - Name of Digital Information or Service: Brutus Buckeye Webinar